srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Sindhuja Vilipala
 I have presented an idea on images to the instructor.
 We were asked to come with more features to the idea.

+###### Madhupriya Gundeti
+Searched a project on Speech Emotion Recognizer and need to research on that project.

 -----------------------------------------------------------------------------------------------------------------

 ##### January 20th